AriFordsham/GHCWiki/objective-c/classes.md

 ```

 The class type is implemented as a newtype of a `ForeignPtr`.
 The type is abstract, but can be passed to and received from ObjC land; i.e., it is a *foreign type* in the sense of Section 3.2 of the Haskell FFI.
-The class object is looked up by the module initialisation code using `objc_lookUpClass` and `Class` is defined in `Foreign.ObjectiveC` and corresponds to the type `Class` of the ObjC runtime.
+The class object is looked up by the module initialisation code using `objc_getClass` and `Class` is defined in `Foreign.ObjectiveC` and corresponds to the type `Class` of the ObjC runtime.

 ### Finaliser